Exclusive: Delta pilots received record overtime while MAX crisis hit rivals - unions

 He played down the 737 MAX grounding as a major contributing factor.

+Delta said it continues to hire pilots this year and plans to add more than 900 in 2020.

-Pilots at Southwest, the world’s largest Boeing 737 MAX carrier, this week sued Boeing for an alleged over $100 million in lost wages they attribute to reduced flying time because of the grounding, now in its seventh month.
+Meanwhile, Southwest, the world’s largest Boeing 737 MAX carrier, has delayed pilot hiring while the jetliner remains grounded.

+Its pilot union this week sued Boeing Co (BA.N) for an alleged $100 million-plus in lost wages they attribute to reduced flying time because of the grounding, now in its seventh month.

 American Airlines’ pilots have demanded compensation over lost pay but have not filed any lawsuits.